nicolasduminil/50-shades-of-rest/README.md

 This concludes our whirlwind tour to the Eclipse MicroProfile Fault Tolerance as implemented by Quarkus.

-# Asynchronous processing with REST services
+\section{Asynchronous processing with REST services}

 There are two levels of asynchronous processing as far as REST services are concerned: